inder123/json2java/README.md

 TODO:
  * Add copyright headers to the generated files
  * Add a class comment to the generated files
- * Apply custom mappings to a single class while processing its JSON
+ * Allow classes to extend each other
  * Add custom mappings to define Enums
  * Use JsonPath expressions for custom mappings